Risk Factors Dashboard

 Our information technology systems facilitate our ability to transact business, monitor and control our operations and adjust to changing market conditions.
 Any disruption in our information technology systems or the failure of these systems to operate as expected could, depending on the magnitude of the problem, adversely affect our operating results by limiting our capacity to effectively transact business, monitor and control our operations and adjust to changing market conditions in a timely manner.

-In addition, because of recent advances in technology and well-known efforts on the part of computer hackers and cyber-terrorists to breach data security of companies, we may face risks associated with potential failure to detect breaches or adequately protect critical corporate, customer and employee data, which, if released, could adversely impact our customer relationships, our reputation, and even violate privacy laws.
-As part of our business, we develop, receive and retain confidential data about our company and our customers.
+In addition, because of recent advances in technology and well-known efforts on the part of computer hackers and cyber-terrorists to breach data security systems, we may face cyber threats and/or attacks which may lead to the potential risk of failure to detect such breaches or adequately protect critical corporate, customer and employee data, which, if released, could adversely impact our customer relationships, our reputation, and even violate privacy laws.

 There can be no assurance that our efforts to protect our data and information technology systems will prevent breaches in our systems (or that of our third-party providers) that could adversely affect our business and result in financial and reputational harm to us, theft of trade secrets and other proprietary information, legal claims or proceedings, liability under laws that protect the privacy of personal information, and regulatory penalties.